 Changes are established by the Financial Accounting Standards Board ("FASB") in the form of Accounting Standards Updates ("ASUs") to the FASB Accounting Standards Codification ("ASC").
-ASU 2019-12 "Income taxes" was issued and adopted by the Company, however there was no material impact on the financial statement.
-There were no other new relevant ASUs issued during the current fiscal year.
+There were no new relevant ASUs issued during the current fiscal year.
+The ASU 2023-07 "Segment Reporting" (Topic 280) was issued and adopted by the Company.
+Refer to FN 12 regarding the Company's single reportable segment.